briandowns/Dictu/docs/docs/functions.md

 print(someFunctionWithReturn()); // 10
 ```

-`def` is a keyword in Dictu which defines a function. `def` needs to be followed by the function name and then the function parameters.
+`def` is a keyword in Camus which defines a function. `def` needs to be followed by the function name and then the function parameters.
 The body of the function is then enclosed within braces.

 Variables defined in a function are local to the scope of the function.